 - The path to becoming famous.

-- A quickly-formulated brand statement listing your functional areas of expertise.
+- A bland brand statement that only includes your hard skills or areas of expertise.

 With so much noise, flash, and bravado, it’s no wonder so many people are confused about what personal branding really is.

-Let me set you straight about each of those misguided points:
+Let me set you straight about each of those misguided points above:

-Branding isn’t a passing fad.
-In fact, the process of identifying what differentiates you from your competition has been part of job search, career marketing, and resume development for decades.
+In fact, the process of identifying what differentiates you from your competition has been part of job search, personal marketing, and resume development for decades.
 It was given a name in the mid-nineties by Tom Peters.
-It may go by a different name in the future, but the concept and approach will probably be the same.
+Personal branding may go by a different name in the future, but the concept and approach will probably be the same.

-You may call branding bragging about yourself, but it’s really all about being truthful about the best you have to offer.
-If you’ve achieved great things, you’d be wise to let your target employers know about it, without embellishment.
+It’s really all about being truthful about the best you have to offer.
+If you’ve achieved great things that position you as a good-fit candidate, you’d be wise to let your target employers know about them, without embellishment.
 Think of it as educating people about the specific way you can help them.

-If all you’ve done is create a nifty tagline that reads well and slides easily off the tongue, and you think you’ve defined your brand, you haven’t done the work.
+If all you’ve done is create a nifty tagline that reads well and slides easily off the tongue, then you haven’t truly defined your brand.
+You haven’t done the work.
 Back up, and spend time identifying what differentiates you.

-Money may come with authentic branding, but if you’re setting out to become wealthy, it takes a whole lot more than knowing and expressing your brand.
-Your brand may help you land a high paying job (I hope!), but once on the job, everything will fizzle if you don’t have the goods to back up your claims.
+Money may come with authentic branding.
+But if you’re setting out to become wealthy, it takes a whole lot more than knowing and expressing your brand.
+Your brand may help you land a high paying job (I hope!).
+But once on the job, everything will fizzle if you don’t have the chops to back up your claims.

 Unless your goal is to become famous and you have whatever “it” is that makes people famous, your brand alone probably won’t make you a superstar.

-A brand statement needs to be much more than a string of relevant keyword phrases highlighting your functional areas of expertise.
-To hit home with recruiters and hiring authorities assessing you, it needs to integrate your hard skill sets with your softer ones – indicating who you are and how you use your skill sets to make things happen.
+A brand statement needs to be much more than a string of relevant keywords highlighting your functional areas of expertise.
+To hit home with people assessing you, it needs to integrate both your hard AND soft skills.
+Indicate who you are and how you use your skills to make things happen.
 Don’t forget the “personal” in personal branding.

 They know what personal branding is really all about:

-Uncovering, defining and knowing what makes you unique and valuable to the employers you’re targeting, and clearly communicating what differentiates your value from your competitors when you network and interview for jobs, through brand communications (verbal, digital, and online) that resonate with them.
+Defining what makes you unique and valuable to the employers you’re targeting, and clearly communicating what differentiates your value from your competitors when you network and interview for jobs.

-And helps you stand out from your competition in your career marketing materials (resume, biography, LinkedIn profile, other online profiles, blogging, etc.).
+Branding helps you stand out from your competition in your personal marketing materials (resume, biography, LinkedIn profile, other online profiles, blogging, etc.).

 And makes it easier for recruiters and hiring decision makers to decide if you’re a good fit for their organization, and whether to hire you or do business with you.

-Your brand incorporates “softer” skills and generates chemistry for who you are, what you’re like to work with, how you make things happen, and what you have to offer that no one else does.
+Your brand helps generate chemistry for who you are, what you’re like to work with, how you make things happen, and what you have to offer that no one else does.

 What you should take away from all of this.

 Ignore the hype.
-Invest time and effort in identifying the things that differentiate you from your competitors in the job market and the things that make you the best hiring choice for your target employers.
+Invest time and effort in identifying the things that differentiate you from your competitors in the job market.
+Know what makes you the best hiring choice for your target employers.

 More About Personal Branding for Executive Job Search: